MJoergen/bcomp/log.md

 I just realized the Basys2 board has 16 extra I/O pins in the form of PMOD's.
 So it is not necessary after all to use the Basys3 board.

+Slowly, the project is beginning to resemble a computer.
+Like an embryo growing into a fetus.